 This will produce an obvious reference to the app early in the article and present users with the option to go directly to deploying.

-The GitHub project should contain README instructions for running the application both locally with Foreman/Procfile and on Heroku using standard add-on, deployment and scaling CLI commands.
+The GitHub project should contain README instructions for running the application both locally and on Heroku using standard add-on, deployment and scaling CLI commands.

 Articles should be written in GitHub flavored markdown.
 Here is a brief syntax example: